BIQ-Cat/Fatalited/README.md

 ## How to play?

-Install GameBoy emulator like BGB or mGBA and open Fatalited.rom with it.
+Install GameBoy emulator like BGB or mGBA and open .rom with it.
 Have a nice time playing it.

 ## Versions